yypy22/gsoc_try/README.md

-ENglish words are added from https://englishgrammarhere.com/speaking/100-english-sentences-used-in-daily-life/
+English words are added from https://englishgrammarhere.com/speaking/100-english-sentences-used-in-daily-life/

 Probably lexc file can be decreased the words.
 It does not very properly follow the format MeCab tokenize.